-The intent of the North Central RCS is to protect and enhance the productive and ecological function of the region's soils.
+The intent of the 2013-19 North Central Regional Catchment Strategy (RCS) is to protect and enhance the productive and ecological function of the region's soils.
 This is consistent with national and state objectives for sustainable NRM practices.

-Healthy soil is a prerequisite for delivering two very important goals throughout the North Central CMA region.
+Healthy soil is a prerequisite for delivering two very important objectives throughout the North Central region.
 These are: